Hurricane Relief Efforts

 - Do not pay for repairs up front.
 Good contractors will typically require a partial payment up front to get started, but your final payment should be made after the job is finished.

 - If you feel pressured or threatened, call the police.

 Loans are subject to credit approval.
 Some restrictions may apply.
 This rate is valid for new loans only and is not valid for refinancing a current signature loan.
 Your monthly payment for the above loan terms would be approximately $87 per $1,000.

 Any sensitive information including account numbers, Social Security numbers, etc., should not be sent through unsecured email.
 To send sensitive information, simply log in to your online banking account and send us a secure message.
 Click “My Messages” (near the top-right corner of the page), followed by “Send a Message.”

 RBFCU does not charge a fee for the RBFCU Mobile application, but you may be charged for data by your mobile wireless provider.
 Certain restrictions, including daily and monthly deposit limitations may apply.
 All deposits using Electronic Deposits Mobile are subject to our Funds Availability Policy.

-RBFCU Insurance Agency LLC is a wholly-owned subsidiary of RBFCU Services LLC, which is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
-Insurance products are not deposits; not NCUA insured; and not guaranteed by RBFCU Insurance Agency, RBFCU Services LLC and RBFCU.
+RBFCU Insurance Agency LLC is a wholly-owned subsidiary of RBFCU Services LLC.
+RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).
+Insurance products are not deposits; not NCUA insured; and not guaranteed by RBFCU Insurance Agency LLC, RBFCU Services LLC or RBFCU.